lucywyman/blog/source/content/if-i-were-a-boy.rst

   away, both totally uncomfortable and dreading the long walk to the car in the dark.
 The true skeptic may be thinking "He complimented you.
 Why is this a bad thing?"
 Well,
+* **02/24/2017**: In a meeting today the QA team was discussing changes to our interview process.
+At one point a male coworker was referring to potential candidates and said "The guy won't get XYZ.
+  He might not think to do ABC." and went on to continue referring potential candidates as exclusively male for the rest of the meeting.
+It's such a small thing, and I almost brought it up and pointed it out, but I know he's not doing it intentionally.
+But it does make clear that we unconsciously think of engineers as being male.

 Conclusion
 ----------